ABOUT THE FOOTBALL

 WHATS UNIQUE ABOUT THE ESPFA GAMES PROGRAMME?

 The ESPFA games programme is unlike any other in the UK.
-Our aim to provide a matchday experience that not only matches the first teams of our member clubs, but also the professional game both on and off the pitch.
+Our aim to provide a matchday experience that not only matches the first teams of our partner clubs, but also the professional game both on and off the pitch.

-On the pitch, the vast majority of our games take place at the clubs main stadia, which allows the replication of the first team experience from the pre match kit placing to the post-match hospitality.
+On the pitch, the vast majority of our games take place at the partner clubs main stadia, which allows the replication of the first team experience from the pre match kit placing to the post-match hospitality.

 Off the pitch, there is a thriving social media and website experience to enhance the profile of all our students.
 All the games are filmed by our video partners FilmMyMatch which all students will have access to and our media team will produce footage and images that are captured to provide the following content throughout the season:-

 Match day centre (Team news and goal updates)

 Match highlights (All the best bits from all the games)